spacekookie/website/content/blog/xxx_the_good_place.md

 go to the good place if you manage to accept that you were bad.

-## There could be heaven on earth
+## Why an afterlife?

+So I mentioned that in the show, the existence of an afterlife is never explained, rationalised or called into question.
+It exists in a vacuum, the same way that people in it live in a vacuum.

-I mentioned earlier that the system of the afterlife isn't called into question in this show.
-Well, I want to call it into question.
-The ending is framed in a way that is meant to make you feel happy and hopeful, but all it makes me feel is wonder why we needed to wait until the afterlife for people to deserve happyness.
+The ending of "the good place" is framed in a way that is meant to make you feel happy and hopeful, but all it makes me feel is wonder why we needed to wait until the afterlife for people to deserve happiness.

 The world is an awful place because of people, sure, but it's the system that makes people into monsters.
 Not only will it corrupt people going in with good intentions, it will turn people with bad intentions into powerful rulers.

-"The good place" fails to or refuses to understand that society exists.
+"The good place" fails to or refuses to understand that society exists, and portrays a moral system in which all actions are unconnected from the bigger picture.
+If you were a nice person to people in person, and generally tried to be `g o o d` then it doesn't matter if your employees need to pee into bottles, or if your company is burning the rainforest to ash.

+Hell, the ruthless business lady in the "medium place" was sent there because she saved someone in her _last_ moment.
+But the "bad things" she did???
+SHE WAS RUDE TO PEOPLE.
+Don't worry the exploitation through the capitalist machine, that's all fine.

+## The shape of art & paradise

+To wrap up this article I want to at least mention why I'm writing about this.
+Because I said earlier that I didn't find the show special, funny, or intentionally bad enough to really engage with it.
+And now here I am, writing upwards of 2000 words about it :)

+The media we consume as people shapes us, and influences us in quite profound ways.
+The way we tell stories is symptomatic of how society perceives itself, and how people see themselves in society.
+Media that doesn't aknowledge the existence of society then and the suffering it brings will inevitably white-wash reality, and push this influence on anyone consuming it.

+At this point I would have liked to mention a better show or movie, or even book, but none really come to mind.
+I guess it's hard to point to any text and demand it delivers a coherent world philosophy, while also being a story with characters and plot.

+As a society we need to grow the fuck up.
+The stories we tell each other of heroes and villains, the balance between good and evil hanging in the balance, all while these actors exist outside of anything that could be called a power hierarchy, needs to end.
+Only when we grow up from this world view can we realise that paradise is within us, and that collectively we can create it here on earth.

+Not gonna lie though, trains that go through space are pretty cool.